Extended Schur functions and bases related by involutions: Introduction

 Additionally, while the combinatorics of these bases are similar, they may have very different applications.
 For example, the quasisymmetric Schur basis and the Young quasisymmetric Schur basis are related by the involution $\rho$ but the former is much more compatible with Macdonald polynomials while the latter is more useful when working with Schur functions \cite{haglund2011, Luoto2013}.
 The quasisymmetric Schur functions are another Schur-like basis that exists in a system of 4 related bases, although each was defined independently and not presented together in this manner \cite{MasNie, MasRem}.
 Mason and Searles study various polynomials related by $\omega$ in \cite{Mason2021Dichotomy}, using the quasisymmetric Schur functions and the Young quasisymmetric Schur functions as a starting point.

-We use the involutions to state row-strict, flipped, and backward analogs to our new and classical results on the extended Schur and shin bases.
+We use the involutions to state row-strict, reverse, and row-strict reverse analogs to our new and classical results on the extended Schur and shin bases.
 These include a Pieri rule, a rule for multiplication by a ribbon function, a partial Jacobi-Trudi rule, expansions into other bases, a description of the antipode on the shin and extended Schur bases, and two different types of skew functions.
-Specifically, we show that the \otherskew\ flipped and backward extended Schur functions are the image of the skew extended Schur functions under $\rho$ and $\omega$ respectively.
+Specifically, we show that the \otherskew\ reverse and row-strict reverse extended Schur functions are the image of the skew extended Schur functions under $\rho$ and $\omega$ respectively.